mctrl-io/mctrl/README.md

 Metaphor: Exchanging only through ports in the walls, with a full battery of defenses closely monitoring external activity from the watchtowers.

-Localities under self-governance can use the Corporate Wall Pattern to hire outside security to provide physical self-defense just outside their borders.
+Localities under self-governance can use the Corporate Wall Pattern to hire outside, private security to provide physical self-defense patrols just outside their borders.

 -

-Mission 18: Invent the First Robotic Person (seriously)
+Mission 18: Invent the First Robotic Person (seriously) IRL      : Yes

 Or, Unveiling the Perfect Corporate Executive